Bob Sredersas: Life in Lithuania

 Sredersas was born in Simferopol, Crimea on 4 December 1910 to a middle-class family and grew up in Lithuania.
 After graduation from a high school in Ukmergė in 1933, he worked as a police officer for the Lithuanian Department of Security in the criminal section.
 In 1938, he attended training on informative news and a three-month chemical defense course.
 He worked on the surveillance of Soviet military movements.

 It was previously believed that following the Soviet occupation of Lithuania in 1940, Sredersas stopped his police work.
 At risk from both Nazi and Soviet occupiers, he fled for Germany where he worked as a labourer.
 Sredersas himself was often unwilling to talk about his past.
 Documents uncovered after 2018, however, showed Sredersas had been employed by the SD in Kaunas, acquired German citizenship and had lodged an application to join the SS.
 After assessing the documents, Efraim Zuroff, of the Simon Wiesenthal Centre, said Sredersas "was an active participant in enforcing German directives and orders, and most likely was able to join the Waffen-SS, where he very likely participated in Holocaust crimes."

 21st-century research by historian Konrad Kwiet found that Srederas worked as an intelligence officer in the Sicherheitsdienst from June 1941 to January 1945.
 He changed his name to Bronislaus Schroeders, but went back to using his Lithuanian name after World War II.
+Kwiet suspected that Sredersas can be identified as the SS leader from other historical research who participated in the capture and murder of an escaped Jewish prisoner in 1943.
+Due to the uncertainty around the incident, Kwiet was reluctant to publicise the information.
+According to Kwiet, Sredersas may have led a Hitler Youth group to a forest to capture the escapee after which the Jewish person was taken to a police station and murdered.
+Kwiet believed that this event could have led to criminal charges for accessory to murder.